joe-herman/joe-herman.github.io/_posts/2021-07-31-remotely-inclusive.md

 * Clean your lens.
   * Seeing you through a fog of fingerprint smudges is not the kind of softening you want for your face!
 * Dress nicely.
-  * No one needs to know you're in pajamas ([and if you are,](https://www.youtube.com/watch?v=Ph8RpxjrPYE), invest in a good stand), but I've definitely done the "put on a nicer shirt for an interview."
-It shows you care enough to get ready for others.
+  * No one needs to know you're in pajamas ([and if you are,](https://www.youtube.com/watch?v=Ph8RpxjrPYE), invest in a good stand), and I've definitely done the "put on a nicer shirt for an interview."
+Treating your home office like your office shows you care enough to get ready for others.

 ### What do I throw money at?
 * Good lighting!